Anas-MG/ROS_with_ESP32_car/readme.md

 ##### - 10k mAh power supply connected to ESP32
 ###### The power sources seperated so L298N can properly handle four DC motors.

+# Robot movement
+#### After connecting the robot with the power the esp32 will try to connect to the network , if this succedd the car should move with teleop command
+> rosrun teleop_twist_keyboard teleop_twist_keyboard.py